Mawsynram

 Safety, Permits & Local Etiquette

-- Inner Line Permit: Not required for Indian citizens visiting Mawsynram or Meghalaya in 2025.
-International travelers may need a Protected Area Permit (check latest guidelines).
+- Inner Line Permit: Not required for Indian citizens visiting Mawsynram or Meghalaya.
+Foreign nationals may need a Protected Area Permit, easily obtainable online or at entry points.

-- Solo Female Traveller: Generally safe with friendly locals, but stick to daylight hours for treks and inform your stay host of plans.
+- Solo Female Traveller: Generally safe with friendly locals, but stick to populated areas and avoid isolated treks after dark.
 Dress modestly to respect local culture.

 Hidden Tips Only Repeat Visitors Know